atduskgreg/drift/README.markdown

 * button to delete gists
 * all these buttons should also be menu items/hot keys
 * clean up some of the logging
-* import all gists belonging to the user (if we have gh info)
 * automatic updating of gist on a timed basis